AndreasPantle/py-wikijs/docs/CONTRIBUTING.md

 # Contributing to Wiki.js Python SDK

 Thank you for your interest in contributing to the Wiki.js Python SDK!
-This guide will help you get started with contributing to this AI-assisted, community-driven project.
+This guide will help you get started with contributing to this community-driven project.

 ## 🎯 Project Context

-This project was developed by leomiranda with AI assistance, showcasing professional development practices while building a production-ready SDK for Wiki.js.
+This project was developed by leomiranda, showcasing professional development practices while building a production-ready SDK for Wiki.js.
 We welcome contributors of all experience levels!

 **Current Status**: MVP Development (Phase 1)
 **Focus**: Core functionality and foundational quality